A

 The program is constructed from diverse disciplines and backgrounds from different contributors and it ranges from the artistic to the scientific, from somatic to visual, from movement based to object based.
 It offers non-competitive, informal and safe social space for creativity, healing, rest, play and collective wellbeing that hopefully complements more and more precarious and stressful environment and unsustainable production conditions within the art field.
 To participate in this collective exchange is to take time to slow down, to experience, to share, to listen, to observe, to smell, to touch, to taste, to rest, to move, to be together, to be present, to recuperate, to rethink, to reconnect, to engage with local community.

-VJEŽBA no. 01
+VJEŽBA No. 01

 MARIO MU